'Iao Valley State Park

 Sometimes a cigar is just a cigar - but from this angle, I think we can agree we don't have a cigar here.

 There are trails that follow the stream and go into the valley alongside Iao stream (some access points have signs marked not to follow.)
 I’m not gonna tell anyone to follow them, but I will tell you there are some nice places to enter the stream (when safe), and to my knowledge there is no kind of enforcement or land ownership in this area.
 Speaking of extra trails, there are also some nice places along the park access road (before the park) to jump and swim as well – from them you can follow more of the trail network.
-In those places, however, you may run into locals who aren’t so happy to see you there.
-I’d advise being respectful (if they wanted to swim with a throng of visitors, they’d be jumping with their buddies at the foot bridge.)
+In those places, however, you may run into local folks who aren’t so happy to see you there.
+I’d advise being respectful (if they wanted to swim with a throng of visitors, they’d be jumping with their show-off buddies at the foot bridge.)

 On the road through ‘Iao Valley, and before the State Park there is also the Kepaniwai Park Heritage Gardens.
 The gardens memorialize the multicultural history of Maui, with buildings and gardens representing Hawaiian, American missionary, Chinese, Japanese, Portuguese, Korean, and Filipino cultures.
 The gardens were restored in 1994, and are a nice place to stroll around, and have a picnic lunch.